cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 2. Execute the test suite to observe which probes are "activated"
 3. Determine the section of the original bytecode that are activated
 4. Report on the achieved coverage, depending on the chosen metric/s

-mmh... not really.
-the coverage tools determine parts that executed, not the parts that are necessary.
-In other words, their objective is to report only parts that are covered, not necessarily all the parts that are covered.
-Hence all the issues that you have faced with jdbl

 During the third task, the coverage tool determines what parts of the application are covered by the tests.
 For my purposes, it makes sense to consider the rest of the uncovered software parts as bloat.
 The problem with this approach is that coverage tools are not intended to work for debloating.
 In other words, their objective is to report only parts that are covered, not  **all** the parts that are **necessary**.
 Indeed, there is still a general debate regarding what should be considered as covered or not (e.g., resources, exceptions, interfaces), not to mention the different coverage metrics used out there.